 - For snacks, a cheese board is always a good idea.
 Have each guest bring their favorite cheese, charcuterie and fruit and build the ultimate cheese board.

 - Other fun snacks to try: Caprese skewers, hummus plates, sliders, chicken wings, popcorn or other snacks are a great go-to — more recipes and ideas below!

 - Embrace the seasonal colors and decorate the space with summer flowers and unscented candles to highlight the accents and set the mood.

 - Welcome tip: When guests arrive, set the party mood by handing them a surprise glass of white wine when they walk into the party.
 Once all the guests have arrived, ask everyone to guess which wine they are drinking.
 A small gift goes to the winner!

 The Wine List:

-- For the larger wine tasting parties, look no further than our McBride Certified Tasting Pack.
-This 9 bottle pack of wines includes an array from our collections to give you the full line up.
-We recommend starting with the Sparkling Brut and ending on the Zinfandel.
+- For larger wine-tasting parties, look no further than our McBride Certified Tasting Pack.
+This 9-bottle pack of wines includes an array from our collections to give you the full lineup.
+We recommend starting with the Sparkling Brut and ending with the Zinfandel.